WilliamGalindezArias/AI_CTU_1st/README.md

-# AI_CTU_1st
+# Artificial Intelligence Program
-Some homeworks from the first year of Artificial intelligence
+Projects  from the first year of Artificial intelligence